-The film adaptation of Jane Harper's award-winning novel The Dry has passed the $18m mark at the Australian box office since its release on New Year's Day, making it one of the top 20 grossing Aussie films nationally of all time.
+The film adaptation of Jane Harper's award-winning novel The Dry is among the top grossing Australian films nationally of all time, having passed the $20m mark at the local box office since its release on New Year's Day.

 It follows the film's strong debut weekend – the best ever for an Australian-made independent movie at the local box office.
-It is currently No.14 on the all-time Australian box office list.
+The Dry is currently No.13 on the all-time Australian box office list.

 Starring Australian screen legend Eric Bana and directed by Robert Connolly (Balibo, Paper Planes, Deep State), The Dry movie was filmed across more than 15 towns in rural Victoria, Australia, in 2019.

 Bruna Papandrea (Big Little Lies, Gone Girl, The Nightingale), Jodi Matterson (Down Under, 2:22) and Steve Hutensky (2:22, The Nightingale) produced The Dry for Made Up Stories.
 Bana and Connolly were executive producers on the project.